service-portal/x-archive/page_layout.md

 ## Header and Footer
 Header and footer are set under the *theme*.
-Headers and footers are just a widget that get included into the page using the theme settings.
+Headers and footers are just a widget defined under the theme settings.

 ![theme](/assets/layout/theme.png)